Wolf Therapy™: How Animals Inspire

-The biggest challenge for any person or program working with young people is to be able to engage their attention in order to get the content across.
-Our animals achieve this very easily as event participants become mesmerized at the mere sight of them.
+The biggest challenge for any person or program working with at-risk groups is to be able to engage their attention in order to get the content across.
+Our animals achieve this very easily as participants become mesmerized at the mere sight of them.

 This initial bonding with the wolves has evolved over the millennia until the wolf became venerated and regarded as a magical spiritual animal and a teacher by ancient cultures around the world.
 This veneration, widely lost over the last few centuries, reflects a sacred bond that, according to Robert McGhee, Curator of Archaeology at the Canadian Museum of Civilization, is at our DNA level.

 Volumes have been written on the many benefits of animal-assisted therapy.
-At Wolf Connection we go even further by tapping into this ancient bond between wolves and humans in order to reach and engage young men and women at a much deeper level.
+At Wolf Connection® we go even further through Wolf Therapy™ by tapping into this ancient bond between wolves and humans in order to reach and engage young men and women at a much deeper level.